vib-singlecell-nf/vsn-pipelines/README.md

 ### `scenic`
 Runs the SCENIC workflow alone, generating a loom file with only the SCENIC results.

+### `scenic_multiruns`
+Runs the SCENIC workflow multiple times (set by `params.sc.scenic.numRuns`), generating a loom file with the aggregated results from the multiple SCENIC runs.

 ## Multiple Datasets
 Pipelines to aggregate multiple datasets together.